 PMI will automatically cancel once you've paid down your original loan amount to 78% of the original price of the home, which means it can take a long time to get to a PMI cancellation point.
 However, you may be able to cancel your PMI as soon as two years after you bought your home if a combination of rising home prices and a falling mortgage balance have accelerated the process.

-If you've got a fairly recent FHA-backed mortgage, refinancing to a conventional loan is the only way you can cancel the FHA MIP.
+If you've got a fairly recent FHA-backed mortgage and put less than 10% down, refinancing to a conventional loan is the only way you can cancel the FHA MIP.

 If home values have risen strongly in your area, you might be a candidate to cancel PMI.
 If you think you are, contact your mortgage lender or servicer and ask about their PMI cancellation policy; you may be required to pay for an appraisal of your home to prove its current value, but that could put you on the path to saving money every month.

-ARMs have been changing, too.
-LIBOR, the most popular index that governed ARMs over the last 20 years of so was retired as an index used to govern ARMS in 2022, replaced by a new index, the Secured Overnight Financing Rate (SOFR).
-With the change, most new ARMs will feature routine interest rate adjustments every six months rather than the one year period which has been the standard.
-More frequent rate changes can be your friend when interest rates begin to decline.
+Many of the newest ARMs are governed by the Secured Overnight Financing Rate (SOFR), and feature routine interest rate adjustments every six months rather than the one year period which has been the standard.
+More frequent rate changes can be your friend when interest rates are declining, since your rate can adjust downward more quickly..

 6. Check your HELOC terms

 Home equity lines of credit, or HELOCs, generally have variable interest rates.
 HELOCs can be especially convenient if you are making a series of repairs to your home over time and need to access financing at different points.
-However, with interest rates rising, the variable interest rate on a HELOC could represent a risk.
+With interest rates high but starting to head downward, the interest rates on your HELOC should be adjusting downward, too.

 Related: HSH's comprehensive Guide to Home Equity Loans and Lines of Credit